My day started with an early morning puddle jumper flight from John Wayne airport in Orange County to SFO.

 Back in the late ’90s early ’00s when the A’s were perennial contenders – they had a trio of dominant pitchers (dubbed the ‘big three’).
 One of them (Mark Mulder) long since flamed out and retired.
 Another (Tim Hudson) had left the A’s for greener pastures and eventually landed with the Giants.
 Earlier this year, Hudson announced that this season would be his last.
 The 3rd (Barry Zito) left the A’s several years back and signed a gaudy contract to pitch for the Giants and turned out to be a huge disappointment for Giant fans due to his awful performance.
 Earlier in the season, the A’s signed Zito to a minor league contract hoping to revitalize his career, but it didn’t work out.

 In a wonderful PR move, the A’s promoted Zito back to the big club just for this game so he could pitch one final time against his former teammate and Oakland favorite – Tim Hudson (also pitching in his final game).
 Hence the sellout crowd and long traffic lines.
+The matchup even brought out former San Fran mayor Gavin Newsom who was sitting 5 rows in front of us.

 The stadium itself gets the prize for being (by far) the ugliest and most unpleasant that I’ve been to.